What does the finding of a carcinogen in some deodorants mean

 In general tests, benzene levels varied widely from batch to batch, even within the same brand, Valisure noted, while initial analysis of at least a sample of 49 batches of body sprays from 19 different brands showed nothing. of benzene.

-In total, “24 lots of body spray products from 8 different brands contained between 2.24 and 17.7 ppm of benzene; 14 lots of 8 brands contained detectable benzene between 0.20 and 1.89 ppm; and 21 lots of 8 brands contained detectable benzene at <0.1 ppm, "Valisure said in a press release.
+In total, “24 batches of body spray products from 8 different brands contained between 2.24 and 17.7 ppm of benzene; 14 batches of 8 brands contained detectable benzene between 0.20 and 1.89 ppm; and 21 batches of 8 brands contained detectable benzene at <0.1 ppm, "Valisure said in a press release.

 According to experts, none of the products contain benzene as an ingredient, so the only way the chemical could have been introduced is through an error in the manufacturing process, or the way the chemical reaches the organism.